 In line with the Samoa Government State of Emergency Order for Coronavirus, all international travel to and from Samoa has ceased from Thursday, 26 March 2020, except as provided in exceptional circumstances approved by Cabinet.
-Amended State of Emergency Order #43 (Samoan/English) has been approved for extension, commencing from 12 April 2021 until 9 May 2021.
+Amended State of Emergency Order #52 has been approved for extension, commencing from 5 July 2021 until 1 August 2021.

 The Government of Samoa has approved repatriation flights (Auckland – Apia) for returning Samoan residents stuck in New Zealand and beyond; the first flight commenced on 29 May 2020.
 Samoans, resident in New Zealand and beyond, are not allowed to travel to Samoa for fa’alavelave (funerals, weddings, church/school openings etc) or to visit family, as priority is given to Samoan residents to return home safely.

 Registrations for repatriation flights to Samoa (Auckland – Apia) are facilitated through the Samoa Consulate-General in Auckland (telephone: +64 (0) 9 303 1012).

 Repatriation flights (Auckland-Apia) announced for 2021: 22 January, 12 February, 5 March, 16 April , 28 May (originally 14 May), 4 June, 25 June, 4 August, 25 August, 22 September, 20 October, 10 November, 1 December and 22 December.

 All travelers must take note of and follow the latest Special Health Travel Advisory (6 July 2021) and the Medical Clearance Form (24 February 2021).
 Travelers are advised to expect changes at short notice.

 While the Samoa High Commission endeavours to keep the information on this page as current as possible, the most up to date travel requirements can always be found on the Samoa Ministry of Health Website.